 - lead a funeral with kindness, intimacy and gentle authority

-- promote yourself to funeral directors and the public.
+- promote and market yourself to funeral directors and the public.

-To acquire these skills we ask you to take your time, immerse yourself in our thorough training process, develop yourself in relation to your vision of being the best funeral celebrant you can be.
+To acquire these skills we ask you to take your time, immerse yourself in our thorough training process, develop yourself in relation to your vision of being the best funeral celebrant you can be as your own authentic self.
 It requires a lot from you, and in return we will support you all the way, and for as long as you need it.
 You become a member of the Green Fuse Funeral Celebrants’ community, so you never feel alone in the work.
 We think that is how to become a funeral celebrant.

-This exclusive National Accredited Level 3 Diploma (it is the only one with a major module on Creating Ritual and can only be taught by Green Fuse) begins with three days together, followed by a gap of three months in which assignments are completed, before the final two days and time to complete assignments. .
+This exclusive National Accredited Level 3 Diploma (it is the only one with a major module on Creating Ritual and can only be taught by Green Fuse) begins with three days together, followed by a gap of three months in which assignments are completed, before the final two days and time to complete assignments.
 For most the course takes 6 months.
-We provide you with a full manual, feedback on assignments and email and phone supervision for your first five funerals.
-Each course is for a maximum of 8 participants.
+We provide you with a full, easy to use manual, feedback on assignments and email and phone supervision for your first five funerals.
+Each course is for a maximum of 8 participants to give personal attention and time for discussion.

 The course covers all the information you need to know and includes visiting funeral venues, both traditional and less conventional.
-We also have an exciting team to bring you vital skills practice, including one-to-one work on voice projection and presentation skills with actor Pete Joscelyne, leading singing with musician and singer Basira Ward.
+We also have an exciting team to bring you vital skills practice, including one-to-one work on voice projection and presentation skills with actor Pete Joscelyne, leading singing and using different modes of voice with musician and singer Basira Ward.

 The main modules are: